Skip to content

 Architecture

-Porter is a GitHub-native orchestration layer for coding agents.
-It keeps user interaction in issues while moving compute into short-lived cloud workers.
+Porter is a cloud-native orchestration layer for coding agents.
+It keeps user interaction in GitHub issues while running execution in short-lived Fly Machines.

 Design goals